Lower Than Atlantis

 Lower Than Atlantis were an English rock band from Watford, Hertfordshire.
-They formed in 2007 as a hardcore punk band and gradually shifted into a rock sound over five studio albums, their last being 2017's Safe in Sound.
+They formed in 2007 as a hardcore punk band and gradually shifted into a melodic rock sound over five studio albums, their last being 2017's Safe in Sound.
 The band consisted of vocalist, guitarist and songwriter Mike Duce, bassist Declan Hart, drummer Eddy Thrower, and guitarist Ben Sansom.
 They announced in December 2018 that they would be disbanding after a final 3 tour dates in 2019.

 History

 2007–09: Formation and Bretton

 Lower Than Atlantis formed in 2007 while the members were attending college.
 Guitarist Ben Sansom asked guitarist Mike Duce if he wished to form a band with Ben's brother Luke, who would provide vocals.
 Alongside them was bassist Richard Wilkinson and drummer Matt Britz.
 They were initially called Atlantis.
 Duce said they renamed it to Lower Than Atlantis "because Atlantis sounds like your dad's covers band."
 Around this time, they released Demo 2007.
 Following line-up changes, such as the addition of drummer Josh Pickett, bassist Stephen Minter, and Duce becoming the band's frontman, they began working on what would become their first EP, Bretton.
 Bretton was released through Small Town on 18 October 2008.
 In June 2009, the band toured with We Stare at Mirrors.
 Through this tour, drummer Eddy Thrower met Duce and Sansom.
 We Stare at Mirrors bassist Declan Hart "thought Lower Than Atlantis were meth-heads.
 Their reputation was just mental."
 Partway through the touring cycle for the EP, the band had further line-up changes.